 We occasionally make our mailing list available to other companies or organizations with products or services which we feel might be of interest to you.
 If you prefer that your name be deleted from such a list, please fill out the coupon below or affix a copy of your mailing label and mail it to:

-CW Communications/Peterborough RUN PO Box 954

-Farmingdale, NY 11737
+CW Communications/Peterborough RUN PO Box 954 Farmingdale, NY 11737

 Please delete my name from mailing lists sent to other companies or organizations.
+RUN

-Name 1
+Name

-Address e material
+Address S. Manufacture all the second

-City State Zip
+City State Zip 1